Birds are coming... they are coming...

 Take the bird feeder apart (if possible).
 While leaving it together may make the work go faster, bacteria, viruses, and mold all love the nooks and crannies.
 If you cannot take it apart, soaking the feeder will likely become necessary.

 Clean your prep area.
-This often forgotten step can be critical!
+This often-forgotten step can be critical!
 Many people might clean their feeders in their kitchen.
 If you do this, make sure to disinfect this area BEFORE cleaning.
 Why?
 You have likely had raw meats, including chicken, where you are about to clean your feeder.
+HOWEVER!
+It is better to NOT use your kitchen/dishwasher to clean bird feeders.
+But if you must, disinfect before and after cleaning the feeders.

 Soak the feeder in a dilute bleach solution.
 This may not be practical or possible for some, but if you can soak your feeder, YOU SHOULD!
-Create your dilution with 1 part bleach and 9 parts water.
-You can also use a vinegar solution of 1 part vinegar and 3 parts water to soak the feeder.
+Create your dilution with 1 part bleach and 9 parts water. -OR- You can also use a vinegar solution of 1 part vinegar and 3 parts water to soak the feeder.
+Use plain white vinegar for this solution!

 Allow the feeder to dry.
 Many will forget this step.
 Wiping it down with a towel can leave more bacteria on the feeder, especially if the towel is not clean.
 Also, a towel will not get all moisture off the feeder, only allowing for new bacteria to get a foothold.
 Let the feeder air dry completely.
 (Do not use a hairdryer, trust me, it will melt your feeder.)